 Besides the likelihood of the programme being used as a tool to stifle opposition, such spying – that’s what a volunteer under the scheme is supposed to do – would lead to further compartmentalisation of the society, and would actually work against the country’s integrity, which the programme seeks to protect by taking action against those who undermine it.

-It is quite clear to anyone talking to the common people that there is a palpable sense of fear of the “big brother watching” everything.
+It is quite clear to anyone talking to the citizens in general that there is a palpable sense of fear of the “big brother watching” everything.
 Most of them are afraid of speaking their minds.
-Repeated and systematic police action against journalists, free thinkers, academicians, student leaders and others who do not kowtow the government only strengthen this apprehension and dread of the ‘authority’.
+Repeated and systematic police action against journalists, free thinkers, academicians, student leaders and others who do not kowtow the government only strengthens this apprehension and dread of the ‘authority’.

-The new scheme would, in all probability, add another armour to the arsenal of the authorities to closely monitor the citizens’ social media posts, and force them into submission on the basis of some vague complaint from fellow citizens charged up by nationalist feelings.
-This will be a further assault on the common man’s constitutional right to freedom of speech and expression, all with the good intention of safeguarding national interest and public order as well as protecting women and children from sexual exploitation.
+The new scheme would, in all probability, add another armour to the authorities’ arsenal to closely monitor the citizens’ social media posts, and force them into submission based on some vague complaint from fellow citizens charged up by nationalist feelings.
+This will be a further assault on the common man’s constitutional right to freedom of speech and expression, all with the good intention of safeguarding the country’s security, national interest and public order as well as protecting women and children from sexual exploitation.

-In communist countries and in Hitler’s Germany citizens were actively encouraged to spy over each other and report to the authorities any “suspicious” activities.
-It is possible that the practice is still in vogue in some totalitarian countries even today.
+In communist countries of yore and Nazi Germany, citizens were actively encouraged to spy on each other and report to the authorities any “suspicious” activities.
+The practice may be in vogue in some totalitarian countries even today.

-Such an idea should, however, be absolutely repugnant to any democratic country.
-That the government of India is in the process of implementing such a programme in the name of maintaining law and order, and safeguarding the sovereignty and territorial integrity of the country is a bad omen for those who believe in the freedom of speech and expression as guaranteed by the Constitution.
+Such a system of “keeping an eye, known as spying in simple language should be absolutely repugnant to any democratic country.
+That the government of India has such an ongoing programme in the name of maintaining law and order and safeguarding the sovereignty and territorial integrity of the country is a bad omen for all conscientious citizens who believe that the freedom of speech, guaranteed by the Constitution, is one of the foundational pillars on which stands the entire edifice of the modern Indian state.